Chhindwara district: Climate

 Chhindwara has a subtropical climate bordering tropical wet and dry climate.
-Like most of north India, it has a hot, dry summer (April–June) followed by monsoon rains (July–September) and a cool and relatively dry winter.
+It has a hot, dry summer (April–June) followed by monsoon rains (July–September) and a cool and relatively dry winter.
 Average annual rainfall is 1,183 mm.
 Minimum temperature during winter is 4 to 6 degrees Celsius while maximum temperature during summer is 38 to 42 degrees Celsius.

-Media

-Newspapers: Chhindwara has a few print publications which include Hindi newspapers such as, Dainik Bhaskar, Lokmat Samachar, Patrika, Divya Express and a recent web publication called news4india.